Stop Making Webapps

 What languages should it support?
 What programming paradigms?
 I won’t pretend to know.
 Better minds than mine will need to collaborate on the specifics.

 Instead, I picture a world in which the web browser lives alongside a new platform designed exclusively for application development.
-I imagine a future in which most software is developed for this platform, running across every OS and device type without modification.
-There would be no CORS restrictions, no reams of third-party code libraries, no arbitrary restrictions on the use of system resources.
-Developers who currently code in Swift, Kotlin, c++, Python, c# or Java will be able to switch to this new kind of programming without giving up their favorite language.
-Teams won’t need to split their resources among two or three different product variants and managers won’t have to pay two or three times to get the same application developed.
+I imagine a future in which most software is developed for this platform, running freely across every OS and device type.
+There will be no CORS restrictions, no reams of third-party abstraction layers, no arbitrary restrictions on the use of system resources.
+Developers who currently code in Swift, Kotlin, c++, Python, c# or Java will be able to switch to this new kind of programming without abandoning everything they’ve learned.
+Teams won’t need to split their resources among two or three different product variants and customers won’t pay two or three times to get the same application developed.

-Let’s make universal programming a reality and start working on it now!
+Let’s make this a reality and start working on it now!